-- The Education Act 2002 (section 175/157) - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - Wolverhampton Multi-Agency Safeguarding Arrangements Wolverhampton Safeguarding Together - Thresholds of Support to Children and Families in Wolverhampton - Working Together to Safeguard Children (February 2019) - Keeping Children Safe in Education (September 2020) - Information Sharing Advice for Safeguarding Practitioners (March 2015) - What to do if you are Worried a Child is being Abused (March 2015) - Sections 26 & 29 of the Counter-Terrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 - Children Act 1989 & 2004 - Disqualification under the Childcare Act 2006
+- The Education Act 2002 (section 175/157) - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - The Education (independent School Standards) Regulations 2014 - The non-maintained Special schools (England) Regulations 2015 - Wolverhampton Multi-agency safeguarding arrangements Wolverhampton Safeguarding Together - Multi-Agency Children Services Threshold Guidance: Continuum of Help and Support 2020 - Working together to safeguard children (July 2018, updated February 2019) - Keeping Children Safe in Education (September 2021) - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - What to do if you are worried a child is being abused (March 2015) - Sections 26 & 29 of the Counter-Terrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 - Children Act 1989 & 2004 - Disqualification under the Childcare Act 2006 (July 2018 Regulations)

-Related Policies
+3. Related Policies

 Our policy relates to safeguarding and child protection concerns and sits within a suite of other safeguarding policies.
 Our policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply staff working in our school.
-It will be reviewed at least annually by the Board of Governors, and is in line with our Wolverhampton Safeguarding Together local procedures, the expectations of the Department for Education and Ofsted which inspects schools' safeguarding arrangements.
+It will be reviewed at least annually by the Headteacher and Governing Board, and is in line with our local safeguarding procedures, the expectations of the Department for Education and Ofsted which inspects schools' safeguarding arrangements.